-- (62) A core part of a very large online platform's business is the manner in which information is prioritised and presented on its online interface to facilitate and optimise access to information for the recipients of the service.
+A core part of a very large online platform's and a very large online search engine's (62)business is the manner in which information is prioritised and presented on its online interface to facilitate and optimise access to information for the recipients of the service.
 This is done, for example, by algorithmically suggesting, ranking and prioritising information, distinguishing through text or other visual representations, or otherwise curating information provided by recipients.
 Such recommender systems can have a significant impact on the ability of recipients to retrieve and interact with information online.
 They also play an important role in the amplification of certain messages, the viral dissemination of information and the stimulation of online behaviour.
-Consequently, in addition to obligations on assessment and mitigation of risks, providers of very large online platforms should ensure that recipients are appropriately informed, and can influence the information presented to them.
+The obligations on assessment and mitigation of risks should trigger, on a case-by-case basis, the need for very large online platforms and very large online search engines to assess and adjust the design of their recommender systems, for example by taking measures to prevent or minimise biases that lead to the discrimination of vulnerable groups, in particular where information is personalised on the basis of special categories of personal data, within the meaning of Article 9 of the Regulation (EU) 2016/679.
+In addition, Consequently, in addition to obligations on assessment and mitigation of risks, providers of very large online platforms and very large online search engines should consistently ensure that recipients are appropriately informed, and can influence the information presented to them.
 They should clearly present the main parameters for such recommender systems in an easily comprehensible manner to ensure that the recipients understand how information is prioritised for them.
-They should also ensure that the recipients enjoy alternative options for the main parameters, including options that are not based on profiling of the recipient. - (63) Advertising systems used by very large online platforms pose particular risks and require further public and regulatory supervision on account of their scale and ability to target and reach recipients of the service based on their behaviour within and outside that platform's online interface.
-Providers of vVery large online platforms should ensure public access to repositories of advertisements displayed on their online interfaces to facilitate supervision and research into emerging risks brought about by the distribution of advertising online, for example in relation to illegal advertisements or manipulative techniques and disinformation with a real and foreseeable negative impact on public health, public security, civicl discourse, political participation, and equality.
+They should also ensure that the recipients enjoy alternative options for the main parameters, including options that are not based on profiling of the recipient.

+(63)Advertising systems used by very large online platforms and very large online search engines pose particular risks and require further public and regulatory supervision on account of their scale and ability to target and reach recipients of the service based on their behaviour within and outside that platform's or search engine's online interface.
+Providers of vVery large online platforms and of very large online search engines should ensure public access to repositories of advertisements displayed presented on their online interfaces to facilitate supervision and research into emerging risks brought about by the distribution of advertising online, for example in relation to illegal advertisements or manipulative techniques and disinformation with a real and foreseeable negative impact on public health, public security, civic discourse, political participation, and equality.
 Repositories should include the content of advertisements and related data on the advertiser and the delivery of the advertisement, in particular where targeted advertising is concerned.
+This information should include both information about targeting criteria and delivery criteria, in particular when advertisements are delivered to children or vulnerable groups.